 Why boost your “T” in the first place?
 There are several reasons.

 As the primary sex hormone in men (also found in women, albeit in small amounts), testosterone plays an important role in your overall health.
-When your hormone levels dip, it can make you more irritable, drain your energy and make you physically weaker.
+When your hormone levels dip as tends to happen to us regular people with age, it can make you more irritable, drain your energy and make you physically weaker.

 On the flip-side, when your testosterone increases, it can positively impact your health in numerous ways: